galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 During the challenges, Datasets for the challenge were available for download only to participants via the [CAMI portal](https://data.cami-challenge.org/).
 After the challenges, all CAMI benchmark datasets were made available with digital object identifiers (DOIs) ([Table 2](https://www.nature.com/articles/s41596-020-00480-3/tables/2)) and the genomic data are now in public sequence repositories such as the National Center for Biotechnology Information (NCBI) to be used for further benchmarking in the field.

 Different tools were run with different parameters on the various datasets.
 Participants ran their preferred tools with their preferred set of parameters and  submitted their results along with either a Docker container containing the complete workflow, a bioconda script or a software repository with detailed installation instructions, specifying all parameter settings and reference databases used.
 A total of 5,002 submissions were received from 30 external teams and CAMI developers for the four challenge datasets.
-Following that, the CAMI developers evaluated the results using standardised metrics and then made sense of the different results described in [Meyer et al, 2020](https://www.biorxiv.org/content/10.1101/2021.07.12.451567v1)
+Following that, the CAMI developers evaluated the results using standardised metrics and then made sense of the different results described in {%cite Meyer2021%}

  Galaxy could be considered as a good platform for such a challenge as CAMI.